GaetanLepage/phd-manuscript/sections/1_introduction/1_motivations.typ

     "./figures/ari.png",
     width: 6cm
   ),
+  caption: flex-caption(
+    short: [
+      The ARI humanoid robot.
+    ],
-  caption: [
+    long: [
       A photo of the ARI robot, a humanoid robotic platform developed by PAL Robotics.
     ],
+  ),
 )
 <fig:intro:ari>

 === Learning Robot Policies with Reinforcement Learning

-Reinforcement learning is a flexible framework for solving discrete-time decision problems.
+#acr("RL") is a flexible framework for solving multi-step decision problems.
 #acr("RL") has a long history of research and has allowed numerous successes in various application domains.
 Since the rise of deep learning methods, #acr("RL") has benefited from more effective and capable models and function approximators.
 #acr("DRL") methods make it possible to train deep neural networks with high representational capacity.